How the Federal Reserve affects HELOCs and home equity loans

-The Federal Reserve’s interest rate decisions influence the rates you pay for variable-rate home equity lines of credit (HELOCs) and new home equity loans.
+The Federal Reserve’s interest rate decisions influence what you pay for variable-rate home equity lines of credit (HELOCs) and new home equity loans.
+Not you personally, of course — your own financials determine that — but the offers you’ll see lenders advertise, and the general rate trends.

 How does a Fed rate affect HELOCs?